Install Portworx Backup in Federated Mode

 -

 StorageClass Name: name of the StorageClass to use for Portworx Backup persistent storage on the backup cluster.
-Refer to the tooltip for more details.
+See the tooltip for more details.

 noteDefining the namespace and StorageClass is a one-time configuration step that must be completed during the initial installation.
 PVCs are created using the Namespace and StorageClass values defined in the SpecGen, and these values cannot be modified during an upgrade.